ChestersGarage/Reflow-Oven-Controller/Readme.txt

 Readme
 ******

-Goals:
+Goals (See ChangeLog.txt for implementation status):
-- Added LiquidTWI library for Adafruit 12c LCD Backpack
+- Add LiquidTWI library for Adafruit 12c LCD Backpack
 - Servo-controlled door
 - Cooling fan
 - PID for the cool stage